 The Class Environmental Assessment Process (Class EA Process) has been in use over the past four decades, and has shown that the projects within the defined class occur frequently, have a predictable range of effects, and may be assessed using a common planning process.
-The Class EA Process has shown to be an effective way of ensuring that the projects that fall within the Class EA are planned and carried out in a manner that is efficient and environmentally acceptable, without subjecting projects which have a predictable range of environmental effects, to extensive individual reviews.
+The Class EA for TF has shown to be an effective way of ensuring that the projects that fall within the Class EA for TF are planned and carried out in a manner that is efficient and environmentally acceptable, without subjecting projects which have a predictable range of environmental effects, to extensive individual reviews.

-The Class EA Process has proven to be both efficient and economical with respect to resources when compared with Individual EAs.
+The Class EA for TF has proven to be both efficient and economical with respect to resources when compared with comprehensive EAs.
 It was also concluded that, in addition to being an effective way of meeting the requirements of good planning, it provided the best way of meeting the intent of the EAA.
-This conclusion was confirmed by government ministries during the previous reviews of the Class EA.
-Members of the public have not specifically commented on the Class EA Process; however, the large number of projects that have successfully been carried out using the Class EA Process to date suggests that the process has been satisfactory.
+This conclusion was confirmed by government ministries during the previous reviews of the Class EA for TF.